Brock-Denton/urlsummarizer/README.md

 # urlsummarizer
-Automates the process of fetching, summarizing, and categorizing content from a list of URLs
+Automates fetching, summarizing, and categorizing content from a list of URLs.

+There are too many click-bait articles.
+Copy and paste the URL into a Google sheet to get a convenient summary to see if you want to read more.

 ![overview](https://github.com/Brock-Denton/urlsummarizer/blob/main/url.png)